apimatic/apimatic-sdks-io/website/docs/industry-sdk-research.md

  We anticipate that these findings will be useful to API companies  looking to enhance their SDK programs and developers seeking to create more efficient SDKs.

-## SDK Breakdown
+## SDK Language Breakdown

 In our research, we analyzed 474 SDKs from 100 companies.
 What we discovered was fascinating.

-From the oldest SDK, which was released in 2009, to the newest in 2023, we found that the average age of an SDK was a mere 5 years old!
+From the oldest SDK, which was released in 2009, to the newest in 2023, we found that the **average age of an SDK was a mere 5 years old**!
 SDKs are in constant evolution, always improving and expanding their features to fit users' needs.

 But what's even more interesting is the average number of releases, which was 43 over the lifespan of our SDKs.
-Taking our average age of 5 years, that's roughly 8 releases a year.
-I'm sure this varies between SDK programs and depends on how often APIs change and other factors.
+Taking our average age of 5 years, that's **roughly 8 releases a year**.
+We are sure this varies between SDK programs and depends on how often APIs change and other factors.

-We also found that 86% of these SDKs use semantic versioning, which make it easy for developers to understand changes in the code and quickly adapt to them.
+We also found that **86% of these SDKs use semantic versioning**, which make it easy for developers to understand changes in the code and quickly adapt to them.

 But perhaps the most exciting part of our survey was discovering the vast array of programming languages that these SDKs support.
 With 21 languages represented, we found that **94% of companies support JavaScript** when you include TypeScript in the total calculations.
-In second place is **Python with 69%** of companies supporting the language followed closely by Java (60%), Ruby(57%) and PHP (54%).  **CSharp (41%) barely edged out GoLang (37%)** for the 6th place in our programming language list with  and  respectively.
+In second place is **Python with 69%** of companies supporting the language followed closely by Java (60%), Ruby(57%) and PHP (54%).  **CSharp (41%) barely edged out GoLang (37%)** for the 6th place in our programming language list.
 Swift (22%), Kotlin (13%) and Objective-C (8%) make a good showing before we drop to the low single digits for all other languages.